zipvilization/Zipvilization/world/solumtools/index.md

 Zips are the native population of Zipvilization.

-Their development follows deterministic rules, so population does not need to be guessed from a visual representation.
+Their canonical development follows deterministic relationships.

+Population therefore does not need to be guessed from graphical representation.

-SolumTools can expose signals such as:
+SolumTools can derive and expose signals such as:

 - current Zip population,
 - biological capacity,
 - completed development,
 - remaining development,
-- information state,
+- biological maturity,
-- and territorial biological maturity.
+- and related computational state.

 Because: